ojalaquellueva/nsr/README.md

 <a name="api-input"></a>
 #### Input

-Raw input for the API is similar to the input format for the NSR Batch Application (see above), with the addition of option unique ID column ("`user_id`") as the last column.
-This ID is returned unchanged in the NSR results.
-The advantage of including a unique ID for each row is that it allows you to link the NSR results back to your original data by joining on a single column instead of four columns.
-Although the values in column `user_id` are optional, you must include this column, even if it is blank.
+Raw input for the API are similar to those of the NSR Batch Application (see above).
+The only difference is that you must include placeholders for all five columns, even if optional columns are left blank.

 ```
-taxon,country[,state_province[,county_parish]][, user_id]]
+taxon,country,[state_province],[county_parish],[user_id]]
 ```

 An example input file is shown below.
-Note that first line must be the header.
+The first line must be the header.
 If you leave out the header, the first line of data will be ignored.

 ```
 taxon,country,state_province,county_parish,user_id